NcutLLM/BASA/readme.md

 print(result)

 ```
+## Notes
+> ocr_type="ocr" enables plain text OCR mode

+> The model automatically handles multilingual text recognition

+> For best results, input images should be clear and upright

+> Consumer-grade GPUs (e.g., RTX 3060 / 3090) are sufficient for inference
 ## LICENSE

 Our code is released under the Apache-2.0 License.
 Our model is intended for academic research purposes only and may **NOT** be used for commercial purposes.